KurtDing/LabVIEW_Pong/README.md

 A classic Pong game dose not render in 2D picture control, that everything presented by LabVIEW intrinsic controls.

 Other features:
-*Some brick could not be destoryed by one hit.
+* Some brick could not be destoryed by one hit.
-*Can creat more customized level by modify setting.txt file.
+* Can creat more customized level by modify setting.txt file.
-*Earn extra ball when reaching specific score, hit more bricks before ball return the paddle.
+* Earn extra ball when reaching specific score, hit more bricks before ball return the paddle.
-*Use "Ctrl + Shift + C" to go to next level immediately.
+* Use "Ctrl + Shift + C" to go to next level immediately.

 ![image](https://github.com/KurtDing/LabVIEW_Pong/blob/d17a218d8bcc1ab2a1733f6c3bb75b91b96ce028/pong3.png)

-To create the new level, open the setting.txt .The content looks like figgure below.
+To create the new level, open the file "setting.txt".
+The content looks like figgure below.
 Level infomation starts form ":=" and ends at "//",
 Between these is a 6 by 6 array of numbers separated by coma.
 The first row is the most buttom 6 bricks.
 The number means the hit point of brick, maximun hp is 6.
 If hp of brick set to 0, then it wont exist in the level.